James-Hagerman/James-Hagerman.github.io/_posts/2020-11-20-AirBnb-Price-Predictor.md

 ## Machine Learning pipeline

 Because Airbnb listing information contains a mixture of categorical and text data(like the description of the listing), we made a Keras model that can take in and make predictions on both text and numerical/categorical data.
 Because our model is required to work with multiple data types, we ran the text and categorical data through separate preprocessing pipelines.
-First, we took the Description and Amenities feataures and fed them through the BOW and sequence embedding functions before finally passing it to the model.
-We then performed ordinal encoding on the categorical feaetures before passing those into the model.
-Check out the notebook for the exact steps taken.
+First, we took the Description and Amenities features and passed them through the Bag-of-Words and sequence embedding functions before finally passing it to the model.
+We then performed ordinal encoding on the categorical features before passing those into the model.
+Refer to the notebook for the exact steps taken.

 ### Data